🦷How Long Does Dental Bonding Last? Factors Affecting

 Signs That Dental Bonding Needs Replacement

-Type of Bonding Material Used
+Type Of Bonding Material Utilized

-Oral Hygiene and Maintenance
+Oral Hygiene and Intended Care

 Teeth Grinding and Clenching